 Is the Museum interested in donations of vehicle related materials?Yes!
 Automotive research materials and other items we call "Automobilia" are accepted.
 Some items might be:

 - Vehicle Accessories

 Please note: At this time we are not accepting magazine donations.

 Do you have any questions?
-Please email the Collection Manager or call the Museum at 253-683-3967.
+Please email the Collections Manager or call the Museum at 253-683-3967.